Discover the charms of two nations located along the Strait of Gibraltar – Spain and Morocco

 Day 7 – Fez

 Fez is a fantastic city and a true example of Moroccan charm and splendor, with its thriving Medina and ancient city walls.
 As the light filters down, through the skyline of mosques and ancient madrassas, the covered streets yield a thriving sight of bustling market stalls and mint tea cafés.
 A dazzling array of wares are on display, including intricate jewelry, to silk djellabas and clay tagines.
 One of the oldest cities in Morocco, founded in around 809AD, Fez is a historic treasure trove, offering a superb opportunity to dive deep into past of this storied nation.
 We take a guided tour that includes the Great Gateway of the Royal Palace, the fascinating Kasbah des Chrardas fortifications and the wonderful smells and colors of the spice market.
 This evening, dinner is served at Le Palais Medina restaurant alongside a performance from local dancers.
 Overnight Fez.
-(B, D)
+(B, L, D)